Nordgaren/Github-Folder-Downloader/README.md

 options:
-  -h, --help         show this help message and exit -o OUT, --out OUT  path to folder you want to download to.
+  -h, --help         show this help message and exit -o OUT, --out OUT  Path to folder you want to download to.
+Default is
+                     current folder + 'downloads'
   -r, --recursive    Recursively download directories.
 Folder downloads, only!
-  -f, --file         set flag to download a single file, instead of a folder.
+  -f, --file         Set flag to download a single file, instead of a folder.
 ```

 Folder - path must not end with a slash.